Host a Regional Trail Event

 - Sponsor must comply with all County of Chester Real Estate Rules & Regulations.
 The County reserves the right to deny any request that does not meet guidelines or policies, or that would unduly interfere with proper trail usage.

 - Events will not negatively impact the trail’s cultural and natural resources.
-Environmental reviews may be required for some events.
 No person shall willfully injure or destroy any cultural or natural resource.
 No vehicles are allowed on lawns or closed areas.